Frequently asked questions about Azure Files

 What is Azure File Sync?

-Why would I use an Azure File share versus Azure Blob storage for my data?
+Why would I use an Azure file share versus Azure Blob storage for my data?

 Azure Blob storage is useful for massive-scale, cloud-native applications that need to store unstructured data.
 To maximize performance and scale, Azure Blob storage is a simpler storage abstraction than a true file system.
-Additionally, Azure Blob storage may only be accessed through REST-based client libraries (or directly through the REST-based protocol).
+You can access Azure Blob storage only through REST-based client libraries (or directly through the REST-based protocol).

-For a more in-depth discussion on the differences between Azure Files and Azure Blob storage, see Deciding when to use Azure Blob storage, Azure Files, or Azure Disks.
+For a more in-depth description on the differences between Azure Files and Azure Blob storage, see Deciding when to use Azure Blob storage, Azure Files, or Azure Disks.
 To learn more about Azure Blob storage, see Introduction to Blob storage.